 The Ahrefs free backlink checker is one of those and is designed to help you find broken links so you can fix them.
 For those scrimping on the SEO budget, this can come in handy if you need a little help with your outreach.

 To give you a better idea of how this might work, use it to run an analysis on a competitors website.
-Grab the broken links that the tool shows you can then use them in your own outreach programme to build links for yourself.
+Grab the broken links that the tool shows you can then use them in your own outreach campaign to build links and new content for yourself.

 While this methodology may seem a little crude – it’s free and if you put effort into it, can pay off in spades.